 05 of 06

-It's possible to drift through New York and eat very inexpensive food during your entire visit.
-But most of us want to experience the destination we've spent time and money to visit, and that includes sampling the best dining opportunities.
+It's possible to tour New York and eat very expensive food during your entire visit if you stick to the tourist haunts.
+But most of us want to experience the destination we've spent time and money to visit, and that includes sampling the traditional foods.
 It can be done with some careful planning.

 If you're a vegetarian (or if you enjoy a good meatless meal sometimes), check out Happy Cow's Vegetarian Guide, an excellent compendium of places and prices that will suit most tight budgets.